 Kitchen design and decoration require special attention.
 Kitchens have become the headquarters of family life.
-In order to achieve functional design, kitchen layouts must take into account the type and order of activities performed there, as well as the possibilities of the existing space.
+In order to achieve the functional design, kitchen layouts must take into account the type and order of activities performed there, as well as the possibilities of the existing space.

 The main challenge in the design of a kitchen is properly solving the distribution for quick access to each and every one of the areas and gadgets, thus achieving a good movement and flow.
 The actual shape of the room (square, rectangular, etc.) will determine the best configuration.